 My 6 months at Galvanize was a grueling but rewarding time.
 I graduated in January 2017 and instantly ran back to Australia to see my family before beginning the job hunt.
 While I was there I got a call from the CTO of a startup called Migo telling me he had heard good things from my instructors (Galvanize runs classes and rents spaces to startups) and wanted to interview me when I got back.
 I interviewed a few days after returning to Seattle and got the job, officially making myself the first graduate from my class to obtain a full-time position.

-The career change from teacher to software engineer was one of the best decisions I’ve ever made.
-I’ve learned a lot in my first few years on the job and look forward to learning more, and helping others learn, as I continue down this path.
+My career change from teacher to software engineer was one of the best decisions I’ve ever made.
+I’ve learned so much since joining this industry and love that there is always more to learn.